fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 By default, Dynamic layers are renders as groups.

-If a Dynamic layer does not support children _opacity_ it is not a [not-true-dynamic Dynamic Layer](https://github.com/fgpv-vpgf/fgpv-vpgf/issues/2131#issuecomment-324723049), and all children will have their _opacity_ controls disabled and display a jump link to its parent unless it's single entry collapsed.
+If a Dynamic layer does not support children _opacity_, the logic applying opacity is different and all children will have their _opacity_ controls disabled and display a jump link to its parent unless it's single entry collapsed.
+Read the following issue for more details: https://github.com/fgpv-vpgf/fgpv-vpgf/issues/2131#issuecomment-324723049

 **Note:** Jump link should never point to group blocks not belonging to this layer record.